Meet our team and board of directors committed to changing the mental health community by erasing the stigma associated with mental illness.

 Board of Directors

-Kevin Adams is a Managing Director at Sanford C. Bernstein.
+Kevin Adams is a Managing Director at J.P.
+Morgan.
 Kevin is an accomplished equity trader with top tier investment firms on Wall Street.
 He lends his financial planning expertise to LTY Foundation as an Advisory Board Member to provide a forward thinking investment and sustainability strategy to maximize our community reinvestment goals.

 Brandeis Green is a Licensed Clinical Psychologist with the Atlanta Department of Veterans Affairs.
 She works in general mental health; individual and group counseling for veterans with various Axis I, Axis II (including PTSD) and co-occurring substance use disorders; providing recovery oriented care using interpersonal approaches and EBTs.
 Dr. Green is an Advisory Board Member with LTY Foundation.